Half-Shot/matrix-appservice-twitter/Provisioning-API.md

 ## /_matrix/provision/show/timeline/%screenName%
 ### Methods

-GET Retrive some profile information about a timeline.
+GET Retrieve some profile information about a timeline.

 ### Parameters